ksh0430/active-deploy/labs/ActiveDeployUsageLabs-Lab1-cli.md

 [//]: # ([![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/active-deploy-lab))

 # Lab 1: Default Deployment with the CLI

+This lab will show us how to get started using Active Deploy quickly by doing an automated deployment using a default configuration.

 > **Difficulty**: Easy

 > **Time**: 15 minutes